ZayK1/Orbital-TeamYiZ/README.md

 - **React Native Frontend**: A functional UI for login, registration, and the home page
 - **MongoDB Backend**: Stores and authenticates user credentials
 - **API Integration**: Successful API call to OpenRouter based on user input (e.g., _"learn guitar"_)
-- **AI-Generated Plan Display**: AI-generated plans are successfully retrieved and displayed within the app

 ---